unswpcsoc/lan/login.md

 1. Confirm that a link to uniwide has been established over ethernet.

-2. Navigate to a site using http (NOT https).
+2. Navigate to a site using http (e.g. [http://bbc.co.uk]).
     If all goes well, you should see a login page with the UNSW emblem.

 3. Login and restart your browser.
 Confirm that you can access the internet.

-Note: You are still bound to
+Note: You are bound to
 [UNSW's ICT Policy](https://www.gs.unsw.edu.au/policy/documents/ictpolicy.pdf)
 and [Prodecures](https://www.gs.unsw.edu.au/policy/documents/ictprocedure.pdf)
 when using the internet in this manner